All Episodes

 James Comey had to be fired.

-And I'll explain this hour why he had to be fired, and why he had to be let go.
+And I'll explain this hour, why he had to be fired and why he had to be let go.

-And, you know, all of the the hysteria now that is in the media and the swamp that is wanting to do everything within their power to destroy Donald Trump because he threatens the entire system.
+And, you know, all of the hysteria now that is in the media and the swamp that is wanting to do everything within their power to destroy Donald Trump because he threatens the entire system.

 I mean, you have an alliance now emerging.